Special Education Mediation Attorney in New Jersey

 How NJ Special Education Lawyer Susan Clark Can Help

 If you do not want to have a mediation session, as a parent, you can refuse to participate.
 If you still wish to move forward with your complaint, you or the school must file a request for a due process hearing.
 Before requesting mediation or a due process hearing, you may want to obtain legal advice.
-Our New Jersey special education lawyers at Susan Clark Law Group LLC can help you navigate the mediation process and advocate for your child.
+Our special education lawyers in New Jersey at Susan Clark Law Group LLC can help you navigate the mediation process and advocate for your child.